monitorjbl/excel-streaming-reader/README.md

 # Include

-Hopefully, this will be available from Maven Central soone, but for the moment you'll need to install it yourself.
+Hopefully, this will be available from Maven Central soon, but for the moment you'll need to install it yourself.
 The Maven installation instructions can be found on the [release](https://github.com/monitorjbl/excel-streaming-reader/releases) page.

 Once you've installed it, add this to your POM to use it in your projects: